structurecraft/RhinoCommonTest/readme.md

 Please complete the following tasks.

-1. Fork the repo and keep it private, send me an invite to the private repo.
+1. Fork the repo and send me an invite to the repo.

 2. Create a new branch with your username.